michaeljborg/ELEC371/README.md

+# ELEC 371
-Repo for ELEC 371 labs
+Repository for ELEC 371 labs